 Probiotics – A probiotic supplement and/or some plain, active yogurt to repopulate gut microflora.
 May include lactobacillus acidophilus and bifidobacterium.
 This is especially important if the pet has been put on antibiotics.

-Manufactured Natural Diarrhea Treatments & Preventatives: There are many natural products that utilize some of the suggested diarrhea treatments mentioned here include Parvo-K and Vi-Pro Plus.
+Manufactured Natural Diarrhea Treatments and Preventatives: Natural products that utilize some of the suggested diarrhea treatments mentioned here include Parvo-K and Vi-Pro Plus.

 Kaopectate – Utilizes a mineral from clay (attapulgite) to bind and absorb bacteria and toxins, along with pectin fiber.